Recursive ascent parser

 Recursive ascent has also been merged with recursive descent, yielding a technique known as recursive ascent/descent.
 This implementation technique is arguably easier to hand-edit due to the reduction in states and fact that some of these states are more intuitively top-down rather than bottom up.
 It can also yield some minimal performance improvements over conventional recursive ascent.

 Summary

 Intuitively, recursive ascent is a literal implementation of the LR parsing concept.
 Each function in the parser represents a single LR automaton state.
-Within each function, a multi-branch statement is used to select the appropriate action based on the current token popped off the input stack.
+Within each function, a multi-branch statement is used to select the appropriate action based on the current token read from the input stream.
 Once the token has been identified, action is taken based on the state being encoded.
 There are two different fundamental actions which may be taken based on the token in question: